 There are different ways but we like to look at it in the following manner:

 - Is it just a verbal harassment or is there a real threat of physical or financial harm there?
 Yelling and screaming and acting like a jerk may not be worth your time and money to bring requests for orders if it is limited to that.
-It may simply be a situation where the narcissist you are divorcing doesn’t know how to deal with the loss of control and thinks trying to annoy you will somehow cause you to not proceed with the divorce or give in to whatever his or her ridiculous demands may be.
+It may simply be a situation where the narcissist you are divorcing doesn’t know how to deal with the loss of control and thinks trying to annoy you will somehow cause you to not go ahead with the divorce or give in to whatever his or her ridiculous demands may be.

 - If there is a real threat of physical or financial harm, your divorce lawyer will need to get involved and court orders may be necessary.

-- If emotional abuse has gotten to a point where it actually violates California Family Code 6320 and falls into the numerous categories that have nothing to do with physical violence, you can seek a restraining order.
+- If emotional abuse has gotten to a point where it actually violates California Family Code 6320 and falls into the many categories that have nothing to do with physical violence, you can seek a restraining order.
 Some examples of conduct short of physical abuse are “stalking”, “threatening”, “harassing”, “telephoning, including, but not limited to, making annoying telephone calls”, “destroying personal property”, “disturbing the peace of the other party” and more.

 Emotional abuse is one area where the handling or reaction by the narcissist is not limited to a particular gender.
 While physical abuse is unfortunately still more common by narcissist husbands against wives, emotional abuse is equal opportunity.
 Divorcing a narcissist wife often involves the wife’s threats to use the children as leverage, take them away from the father or make the divorce process as difficult as possible.